 Less Than Significant Impact.
-As discussed in 3.7.a.iii and iv, the project site is not in a liquefaction or landslide zone.
+As discussed in 3.7.a.iii and iv, the project site is not in a liquefaction zone and is not within a mapped hazard zone (CDC 2022c).
 Lateral spreading is a phenomenon where large blocks of intact, non-liquefied soil move downslope on a large, liquefied substratum; the mass moves toward an unconfined area, such as a descending slope or stream-cut bluff and has been known to move on slope gradients as little as one degree.
 The topography of the site is relatively flat, and therefore, impacts from lateral spreading would be less than significant.